FileCloud on AWS - User Deployment Guide

 ---|---|

-S3 Key | This is your amazon authentication key (To get your access key, visit Amazon security portal) .
+S3 Key | This is your amazon authentication key (To get your access key, visit Amazon security portal).
 For IAM user, it requires the IAM Policy for S3 Access given below. |

 S3 Secret | This is your amazon authentication secret (To get your access key, visit Amazon security portal).
 For IAM user, it requires the IAM Policy for S3 Access given below . |

 S3 Bucket Name | Provide a bucket name.
-The bucket should be new (in some circumstance, previously used bucket in FileCloud could be used).
+The bucket should be new (in some circumstance, a previously used bucket in FileCloud could be used).
 It is very important that the S3 bucket is never modified outside of the FileCloud subsystem. |

-S3 Storage Folder | Optional: All files will be stored inside this root storage folder (Will be created automatically). |
+S3 Storage Folder | Optional: All files will be stored inside this root storage folder (which is created automatically). |

 S3 Region | Optional: Provide the region string.
 If the region is not provided, then US Standard region will be used.
-If you are planning to have your bucket in different region(say europe, south east) provide the correct region string.
+If you are planning to have your bucket in different region(for example, europe or south east) provide the correct region string.
 The strings should match the region string published by amazon.
 Note: For govcloud installs, you must use region string: us-gov-west-1 |

 S3 End Point URL | Optional: This is the S3 endpoint.
-Use this if you are planning to use your own S3 endpoint (typically S3 compatible storage) or if it is a unpublished region.
-For using AWS end point, it must be the ones published at here |
+Use this if you are planning to use your own S3 endpoint (typically S3 compatible storage) or if it is an unpublished region.
+If you are using an AWS endpoint, use one of the endpoints published here. |

-Note: The Amazon S3 Bucket should NEVER be modified outside of FileCloud subsystem
+The Amazon S3 Bucket should NEVER be modified outside of FileCloud subsystem

 Do not add/edit/modify files directly using Amazon tools.
 Doing so will destabilize your FileCloud installation.